Daniel Strunk is an Associate at Keller Postman LLC. He represents plaintiffs in a range of matters, including antitrust and product-liability cases.

 Daniel worked as a law clerk for Judge Raymond Kethledge of the U.S. Court of Appeals for the Sixth Circuit and for Judge Gary Feinerman of the U.S. District Court for the Northern District of Illinois.

+Daniel earned his law degree from Yale Law School, where he served as a Notes & Comments Editor of the Yale Law Journal and worked as a Coker Fellow.
 Daniel earned his master’s degree in political science and public policy from Trinity College Dublin as a Mitchell Scholar, and his bachelor’s degree in political science and economics from Duke University as a Robertson Scholar.